ESWT (Extra-corporeal Shock Wave Therapy)

 Click here for ESWT WEBSITE

-Minimally Invasive Plantar Fasciotomy/ Fasciectomy/ Heel Spur Removal
+Minimally Invasive Plantar Fasciotomy/ EPF (endoscopic plantar fasciotomy)

-Formal surgical release of the ligament band and removal of the spur (if present) is performed if conservative care has failed to alleviate the heel pain symptoms.
-If formal surgical release is required, the procedure is performed a as a same day procedures our hospital or surgery center under IV sedation and local anesthesia.
-The procedure is done through a small 1cm incision under fluoroscopic or x-rays guidance.
-The ligament band is released and if there is a spur it is removed through the same small incision.
-The procedure takes generally 30 minutes to perform.
-Patients are instructed to remain non weight bearing for 2 weeks then may resumes full weight with a surgical boot.
-Most patients are back in sneakers by the 4th post op week.
+EPF (endoscopic plantar fasciotomy) procedure is a precise, endoscopic guided surgical release of the inflammed fascia and is performed thru two very tiny incisions.
+This is done only if non-operative or conservative care has failed to alleviate the heel pain symptoms.
+An EPF procedure is performed a as a same day procedures our hospital or surgery center under a light sedation and local anesthesia.
+The procedure takes generally 15 minutes to perform.
+Patients are able to bear weight immediately with a protective boot.
+Most patients are back in sneakers by the 3rd post op week.

 Radiofrequency Ablation for Heel / Foot and Neuroma Pains: